Skip to main content

 Recording payment

-Once a client pays, open the invoice in Clarely and tap Mark as Paid.
-Enter the amount received and the date.
+Once a client pays you directly (Venmo, Cash App, Zelle, cash, check, or bank transfer), open the invoice in Clarely and tap Mark as Paid.
+Enter the amount, the date, and the method — card is one of the options here too, for a client who paid you by card some other way and you just need to record it.
 Clarely updates the balance and moves the invoice to Paid status when the balance reaches zero.
 If a client pays in multiple installments, record each one separately.
 The invoice stays in Sent status until the full balance is cleared.

 Partial payments